-The Arizona primary election will be held on August 26, 2014.
+The Arizona general election will be held on November 4, 2014.
 Reproductive health care access has been under attack, both nationally and statewide, but Planned Parenthood Advocates of Arizona has endorsed candidates who have shown strong commitment to reproductive justice.
 To acquaint you with our endorsed candidates, we are running a series called “Meet Our Candidates.”
-In order to vote in the primaries, you must register to vote by July 28 — and can even register online.
+In order to vote in the primaries, you must register to vote by October 6 — and can even register online.
 Make your voice heard in 2014!

 Tell us a little about your background.

-Earlier this year, the state legislature passed HB 2284, the warrantless inspection bill, which permits the health department to inspect abortion clinics without a warrant.
-What do you think about the need for heightened privacy and safety for patients seeking reproductive health services?
+Earlier this year, the state legislature passed HB 2284, which permits the health department to inspect abortion clinics without a warrant.
+What do you think about this new law?

 HB 2284 opens the door to harassment of women and their health care providers.
 This measure is simply another attempt by far-right groups like the Center for Arizona Policy to restrict women’s access to safe, responsible choices and health services.
 Abortion clinics are already highly regulated.
 HB 2284 was motivated by political ideology; it is part of a concerted effort to throw more roadblocks in the way of women seeking access to reproductive medical services.
 Continue reading